OM Undergraduate Courses

 OPIM 201 Operations Management

 Companies produce and deliver goods or services to meet customer demand through various operations.
 In this course, students discover how the operations of any organization can be designed, analyzed and improved to lift its performance, whether the organization is a bank, a hospital, a resort, a manufacturing plant, or a fashion retailer.
-The course reveals how operations management skills can be used to reduce costs, lower inventories, cut waiting times, improve quality, enhance service levels, and increase revenues and company profits.
+The course reveals how operations management skills can be used to reduce costs, lower inventories, cut waiting times, improve quality, enhance service levels, increase revenues and company profits, and potentially improve the environment and social sustainability performances.
 Specifically, students will gain practical knowledge of process analysis and design, demand forecasting, capacity planning, workflow planning and control, inventory management, quality management, and lean operations.
 With a focus on the basic concepts that govern operations management, the course also provides the necessary foundation to pursue further development in business management.

 OM Major Core Courses